Planning a trip to Krabi? As one of the most beautiful beach destinations in Southeast Asia, you simply can’t pass it up.

 Railay Beach is famous for an uncommon extreme sport called deep-water soloing.
 Imagine rock climbing without a harness and when you fall, you fall into the ocean.
 Crazy, right?

-Railay is also home to great kayaking spots, swimming holes, hiking trails, and caves.
+Railay is also home to great kayaking spots, swimming holes, hiking trails in the national park, and caves.
 Whatever adventure you’re looking for, you’ll likely find it here.

 Tonsai is another great place to stay in Krabi.
 It is one of the best locations in Krabi for rock climbing, so if that’s up your alley, this is where you want to stay.